shsingh/oi.shain.io/content/posts/thoughts_on_zoom.md

 draft: false
 ---

 The past few months have placed a greater emphasis on remote working and particularly video-conferencing tools.
-This has placed greater scrutiny on the security practices of companies like Zoom which has received a great deal of press - resulting in better <a href="https://blog.zoom.us/wordpress/2020/04/01/facts-around-zoom-encryption-for-meetings-webinars/">transparency</a> and a <a href="https://blog.zoom.us/wordpress/2020/04/08/update-on-zoom-90-day-plan-to-bolster-key-privacy-and-security-initiatives/">commitment</a> to its users for improving its controls.
+This has placed greater scrutiny on the security practices of companies like Zoom which has received a great deal of press - resulting in better [transparency](https://blog.zoom.us/wordpress/2020/04/01/facts-around-zoom-encryption-for-meetings-webinars/) and a [commitment](https://blog.zoom.us/wordpress/2020/04/08/update-on-zoom-90-day-plan-to-bolster-key-privacy-and-security-initiatives/) to its users for improving its controls.

 Putting opinions and conjecture aside for a moment, Zoom's current posture and response got me thinking - in particular, the following aspects were of interest to me:

-* Zoom currently have <a href="https://zoom.us/docs/doc/Zoom-Security-White-Paper.pdf">SOC2, TRUSTe, EU-US Privacy Shield, FedRAMP</a> security and privacy certifications
+* Zoom currently have [SOC2, TRUSTe, EU-US Privacy Shield, FedRAMP](https://zoom.us/docs/doc/Zoom-Security-White-Paper.pdf[) security and privacy certifications
-* Due to the high demand, Zoom had traffic tunneled via China to meet capacity demands, which can now be controlled by <a href="https://blog.zoom.us/wordpress/2020/04/13/coming-april-18-control-your-zoom-data-routing/">explicitly choosing where your traffic should be routed</a>
+* Due to the high demand, Zoom had traffic tunneled via China to meet capacity demands, which can now be controlled by [explicitly choosing where your traffic should be routed](https://blog.zoom.us/wordpress/2020/04/13/coming-april-18-control-your-zoom-data-routing/)
-* In order to meet the <a href="https://blog.zoom.us/wordpress/2020/04/01/facts-around-zoom-encryption-for-meetings-webinars/">lack of end-to-encyption</a>, Zoom has taken steps to hire <a href="https://cisac.fsi.stanford.edu/people/alex-stamos-0">Alex Stamos (ex-CISO for Facebook)</a> and has recently <a href="https://blog.zoom.us/wordpress/2020/05/07/zoom-acquires-keybase-and-announces-goal-of-developing-the-most-broadly-used-enterprise-end-to-end-encryption-offering/">purchased Keybase</a>.
+* In order to meet the [lack of end-to-encyption](https://blog.zoom.us/wordpress/2020/04/01/facts-around-zoom-encryption-for-meetings-webinars/), [Zoom has taken steps to hire  Alex Stamos (ex-CISO for Facebook)](https://cisac.fsi.stanford.edu/people/alex-stamos-0) and has recently [purchased Keybase](https://blog.zoom.us/wordpress/2020/05/07/zoom-acquires-keybase-and-announces-goal-of-developing-the-most-broadly-used-enterprise-end-to-end-encryption-offering/).

 #### Compliance